Skrill

 Does Skrill work for US sports betting?▾

-Only in NJ, PA, MI and WV.
-Skrill USA Inc holds NJDGE approval as the first digital wallet for US internet gambling, which covers those four states.
-Outside that footprint the bulk of the US-regulated sports betting market — DraftKings, FanDuel, Caesars across their full 16+ state footprints — cannot route through Skrill because the state money transmitter license stack doesn't cover gambling outside the NJDGE-approved states.
-For US-broad sports betting Nuvei holds the deepest gambling-licensed state stack, Trustly has Pay-by-Bank state coverage, and Paysafe Open Banking covers the rest.
+Only in NJ, PA and MI for iGaming, plus WV for sports betting via select operators.
+Skrill USA Inc holds NJDGE approval in New Jersey as the first digital wallet approved for US internet gambling; Pennsylvania and Michigan run under PGCB and MGCB approvals.
+Outside that footprint, the bulk of the US-regulated sports betting market, including DraftKings, FanDuel and Caesars across their full 16+ state footprints, cannot route through Skrill, because the state money transmitter license stack does not cover gambling outside the approved states.
+For US-broad sports betting, Nuvei holds the deepest gambling-licensed state stack, Trustly has Pay-by-Bank state coverage, and Paysafe Open Banking covers the rest.
 The Skrill VISA USA prepaid card explicitly cannot be used for gambling even within the four approved states.

 How does Skrill compare to Neteller?▾

 Same parent (Paysafe Group), same back-end, different brand audiences.
-Skrill skews wider European retail iGaming — sportsbook, casino, slots.
-Neteller historically stronger with poker, forex and the higher-stakes demographic.
-Trustpilot ratings differ (Skrill main profile 2.1/5, Neteller 1.7/5) but both reflect consumer wallet review patterns rather than B2B integration quality.
-For most operators the correct answer is to run both in the cashier — the integration cost is near-zero once one is live (same Paysafe Quick Checkout back-end), and you capture both wallet populations. bet365, William Hill, 888 and most top-tier European operators run both.
+Skrill skews wider European retail iGaming (sportsbook, casino, slots), while Neteller is historically stronger with poker, forex and the higher-stakes demographic.
+Trustpilot ratings differ (Skrill main profile 2.1/5, Neteller 2.4/5) but both reflect consumer wallet review patterns rather than B2B integration quality.
+For most operators the right answer is to run both in the cashier, since the integration cost is near-zero once one is live (same Paysafe Quick Checkout back-end) and you capture both wallet populations. bet365, William Hill, 888 and most top-tier European operators run both.

 How does Skrill compare to MiFinity?▾

 Both are iGaming-focused eWallets but with different ownership profiles and scale.
-Skrill: ~900k active users, owned by publicly-traded Paysafe Group, 24-year iGaming history starting in 2002, FCA + Central Bank of Ireland + ~45 US state MTLs, no UnionPay Principal Member status.
-MiFinity: ~1M active users, management-owned since 2020 buyout, iGaming primary vertical, FCA + MFSA, UnionPay International Principal Member (genuine differentiator for China-facing volume), 1,300+ live iGaming sites.
-MiFinity has stronger Asia coverage through UnionPay direct acquiring; Skrill has stronger European brand recognition and 1-Tap velocity.
+Skrill has ~900k active users, is owned by publicly-traded Paysafe Group, carries 24 years of iGaming history starting in 2002, holds FCA + Central Bank of Ireland + MTLs in all 50 US states, and has no UnionPay Principal Member status.
+MiFinity has ~1M active users, has been management-owned since a 2020 buyout, runs iGaming as its primary vertical, holds FCA + MFSA, has UnionPay International Principal Member status (a real differentiator for China-facing volume) and 1,300+ live iGaming sites.
+MiFinity has stronger Asia coverage through UnionPay direct acquiring, and Skrill has stronger European brand recognition and 1-Tap velocity.
 Most operators add both rather than choose.

 Why is the Trustpilot rating so low?▾

-The 2.1/5 TrustScore on the main skrill.com profile is recency-weighted and reply-weighted by Trustpilot's scoring algorithm — the underlying review distribution is actually 65% 5-star, 7% 4-star, 2% 3-star, 1% 2-star, 25% 1-star, which arithmetically averages to roughly 3.9/5.
+The 2.1/5 TrustScore on the main skrill.com profile is recency-weighted and reply-weighted by Trustpilot's scoring algorithm, while the underlying review distribution is actually 65% 5-star, 7% 4-star, 2% 3-star, 1% 2-star and 25% 1-star, which arithmetically averages to roughly 3.9/5.
 The headline TrustScore drops because recent 1-star reviews about account freezes, KYC delays and support response times weigh heavier than older 5-star reviews.
 Skrill replies to 74% of negative reviews.
 The separate transfers.skrill.com profile sits at 4.4/5 from 13,305 reviews because the international remittance product delivers a different experience.
 For B2B integration evaluation, the G2 rating (3.4/5 from 63 reviews) is closer to the operator experience than the consumer-skewed Trustpilot data.

 Can players withdraw crypto from Skrill to an external wallet?▾